ABRG-Models/morphologica/docs/ref/visual/colourmap.md

 The class exists to convert an input number (usually a `float`) in the range [0, 1] into an RGB colour triplet, returned as (usually) `std::array<float, 3>`.
-The examples above show several colour maps which will be familiar to those who have used colour maps in Python or MATLAB (the maps are shown as [morph::ColourBarVisual](https://github.com/ABRG-Models/morphologica/blob/main/morph/ColourBarVisual.h) objects).
+The examples below show several colour maps which will be familiar to those who have used colour maps in Python or MATLAB (the maps are shown as [morph::ColourBarVisual](https://github.com/ABRG-Models/morphologica/blob/main/morph/ColourBarVisual.h) objects).